BonnyAD9/uamp/UNRELEASED.md

 - Scrollbar sometimes wouldn't release
 - Numbering in playlist starts from 1
 - Songs are now loaded with correct time
+- Some button text may not be fully shown